The Austin, TX indie-rock trio The Western Front's new single Louise’s Porch comes from the EP, Thanks For Having Me.

 The group moved to Austin, TX in 2014 where David Earl and Mitch Fischels co-founded Tomar and the FCs.
 In 2016, The Western Front released Between the Moon.

-Thanks For Having Me will be released as a series of singles over the course of 2021.
-The EP’s album art was created by the Texas-based artist Heather Sundquist Hall.
+Thanks For Having Me is their latest release.
+The album art was created by the Texas-based artist Heather Sundquist Hall.
 Tony Rincon joins the group once again with his pedal steel guitar and Cameron Page provides drums.

 “I don’t know where they came from, but they’ve quickly become my favorite local band.
 Their setup is daunting for a three-piece, revolving around a multi-instrumentalist who plays drums, synths, samples, and just about everything else all at once.
 I found myself watching and thinking, “How is this band not signed to Barsuk and touring the country with Menomena now?””